friendsofhyperf/components/docs/en/components/telescope-elasticsearch.md

 # Telescope Elasticsearch Driver

-It will allow you to switch from an SQL database to Elasticsearch as a driver for your data storage, and it will eliminate deadlocks, making Telescope a ready-for-production logging system.
+It allows you to switch from an SQL database to Elasticsearch as a data storage driver, and it eliminates deadlocks, making Telescope a log system suitable for a production environment.

 ## Installation